Bath salt addiction & abuse

 - Sober housing and other transitional opportunities

 Overcoming bath salt addiction is possible.
 With expert care, The Recovery Village can develop a course of treatment to put you on the path to recovery.
+Bath salt addiction is just one of the many disorders we treat.
 Contact us today to help you get started.